 In instances like that which we are seeing now, when Microsoft have to postpone updates, emails will be sent out and a notification should appear in the Business Central administration centre.
 The Version Management section within an environment will display the update rollout status as ‘postponed’.
 Where the issue isn’t straightforward and a solution isn’t known, then no mention of a resume date will be provided in the email notification.
 When a potential release date becomes clearer, this will be communicated.

 Hopefully that clears up a few elements on update management from the perspective of both Microsoft and the user!
-To read the extended explanation provided by Microsoft, click here.
+Make sure to read the extended explanation provided by Microsoft if there’s any confusion.

-If you would like to get in contact with members of the Probitas team, click here.
+If you have any comments or queries, feel free to get in contact with members of the Probitas team.